arclabs561/rank-fusion/README.md

    └─ Trust one retriever more? → Weighted
 ```

-**When RRF Underperforms**:
+**When RRF underperforms**:

-RRF is ~3-4% lower NDCG than CombSUM when score scales are compatible (OpenSearch BEIR benchmarks).
+RRF is about 3-4% lower NDCG than CombSUM when score scales are compatible (OpenSearch BEIR benchmarks).
 Trade-off:
-- **RRF**: Robust to scale mismatches, no tuning needed, zero-configuration
+- RRF: Robust to scale mismatches, no tuning needed
-- **CombSUM**: Better quality when scales match, requires normalization
+- CombSUM: Better quality when scales match, requires normalization

 **Use RRF when**:
-- ✅ Score scales are unknown or incompatible
+- Score scales are unknown or incompatible
-- ✅ You want zero-configuration fusion
+- You want zero-configuration fusion
-- ✅ Robustness > optimal quality
+- Robustness is more important than optimal quality

 **Use CombSUM when**:
-- ✅ Scores are on the same scale (both cosine, both BM25, etc.)
+- Scores are on the same scale (both cosine, both BM25, etc.)
-- ✅ You can normalize reliably
+- You can normalize reliably
-- ✅ Quality > convenience
+- Quality is more important than convenience

 See [DESIGN.md](DESIGN.md) for algorithm details.